xiaohou-88/MolResDTA/README.md

 # MolRes-DTA

-**MolRes-DTA: A Molecular-Modality Fusion and Residue-Aware Framework for Drug–Target Affinity Prediction**
+**MolRes-DTA: A Molecular-Multiview Fusion and Residue-Aware Framework for Drug–Target Affinity Prediction**

 This repository contains the source code for **MolRes-DTA**, a deep learning framework for drug–target affinity (DTA) prediction.
 The method integrates multi-granular drug molecular features and residue-aware protein representations, aiming to improve prediction accuracy across drugs of varying complexity.